 Shirkey Nursing and Rehabilitation Center offers a wide arrray of services for those needing temporary or permanent nursing care: all private rooms, skilled apartments for singles or couples, great activities and care, full time chaplains and social services, and hospice.
 All their staff work hard to make it your home!
 Check out their website, then come in for a visit.
 Whether for you or your loved one, you can trust the care of Shirkey’s.

-Harvest Hills (coming soon) will provide ground floor, 2 bedroom/1 bath apartments, each with a back patio and front entry garage to those 55 years and older within income guidelines.
+Harvest Hills provides ground floor, 2 bedroom/1 bath apartments, each with a back patio and front entry garage to those 55 years and older within income guidelines.
 A community building will add laundry facilities, fitness and computer rooms, plus a large gathering area with kitchen.
-Construction begins in 2016, so check it out at the developer’s website.

 Other amenities especially serving our senior citizens are:

-Eagleton Center, providing a nutrition program and a wide variety of social and improvement activities.
-Also check out the “Play” pages for more great ideas to Make It Richmond for your retirement home!
+*Ray County Senior Center, providing a nutrition program and a wide variety of social and improvement activities.

-KCP&L provides electricity for our community and Empire the natural gas service.
+KCP&L provides electricity for our community and Liberty Utilities provides the natural gas service.
 The City of Richmond provides safe water and up-to-date sewer through a new, environmentally friendly wastewater treatment plant.
 Trash services, including recycling, is contracted to Heartland Waste and is a part of your water bill.
-A wide variety of phone companies provide both landline and mobile calling, plus Internet services.

 Ray County Memorial Hospital is an award winning critical access facility with a variety of both inpatient and outpatient services by general practitioners and specialists, physical and occupational therapy, respiratory therapy, oncology, and many more.
 RCMH strives to provide quality and highly professional care close to home, family, and friends.
 In progress is an outpatient addition which will be built debt-free, demonstrating the financial stability of this rural hospital.